Post-master's Certificate Programs

 through a clinical focus in family practice, pediatric practice, or psychiatric mental

 Distinctive features of the PMC programs, include:

 Our programs prepare students to the eligibility requiremend for the certification exams offered by the American Academy of Nurse Practitioners, the American Nurses Credentialing Center, or the Pediatric Nursing Certification Board.

 Nurse Practitioner End Terminal Objectives

 At the end of the program of study, all NP students will be able to mee the following End Terminal Objectives:

 Course of Study

 Clinical courses emphasize the care of patients and their families.
-The program includes completion of relevant specialty clinical courses with clinical experiences at a variety of ambulatory practices in Georgia, South Carolina and/or Alabama.
+The program includes completion of relevant specialty clinical courses with clinical experiences at a variety of ambulatory practices in Georgia or South Carolina.
 The program personnel will conduct a gap analysis for each student to identify additional courses that may be needed to meet certification and accreditation standards.

 * Complete applications fully processed into the system by the application deadline will receive consideration priority.
 Applications received and/or completed after the program deadline will be considered on a space-available basis only.

 * Applicants are encouraged to check the status of their application regularly to insure documents requested and/or sent have been processed into the system.